devtut/generate/docs/mysql/dynamic-un-pivot-table-using-prepared-statement.md

 ---
-metaTitle: "Dynamic Un-Pivot Table using Prepared Statement"
+metaTitle: "MySQL - Dynamic Un-Pivot Table using Prepared Statement"
 description: "Un-pivot a dynamic set of columns based on condition"
 ---